 If, for instance, your business operates in two states, you add conditional business logic in frevvo to generate the appropriate state W-4 based on the employee’s form inputs.

 Test your forms to review the experience the user will have when filling out the form and double check your business rules.

 After creating and testing the form, you’ll be ready to publish the form and use it as part of your onboarding workflow for all new employees.

-Before you go out and hire additional help for your HR admin tasks, consider automating your HR processes and workflows.
-With frevvo’s easy-to-use (no tech knowledge required) interface, step-by-step instructions, and world-class support, you could be on your way to a leaner, meaner HR department within a few days.
-And we will be with you every step of the way to help you and answer any questions.
+Before hire additional help for your HR admin tasks, consider automating your HR processes and workflows.
+With frevvo’s visual, easy-to-use interface, step-by-step instructions, and world-class support, you could be on your way to a leaner, meaner HR department within a few days.